aimeos/aimeos-docs/src/manual/service-decorators.md

 ## Quantity

-Aou can add delivery costs that depend on the quantity of products.
+Adds delivery costs that depend on the quantity of products.
 It's even possible to define package sizes with more than one product, e.g. one to five products fit into a package and each package costs $5 extra.
-This decorator is available since 2017.10.

 quantity.packagecosts (required)
 : Delivery costs added for each required article or package of articles